aws-samples/genai-llm-cpu-sagemaker/README.md

 ![architecture diagram](images/project-architecture-diagram.jpg)

-The project consists of the following stacks in `./infrastructure` directory:
+The project consists of the following steps:
-1. **ModelDownloadStack**      - downloads model files to an object store, it creates AWS CodePipeline and Simple Storage Service (S3) bucket
+1. **ModelDownloadStack**      - creates AWS CodePipeline to download model files to Simple Storage Service (S3) bucket as an object store
-2. **ImageBuildingStack**      - creates an image used for inference and pushes it to container registry, creates AWS CodePipeline and Elastic Container Registry (ECR)
+2. **ImageBuildingStack**      - creates AWS CodePipeline to build Docker image used for inference and pushes it to Elastic Container Registry (ECR)
-3. **ModelServingStack**       - deploys a model for inference and configures endpoint, creates SageMaker Endpoint and underlying Elastic Compute Cloud (EC2) instance
+3. **ModelServingStack**       - deploys a model for inference and configures SageMaker Endpoint.
+Underlying Elastic Compute Cloud (EC2) instance gets created.
-4. **ModelConfigurationStack** - configures inference endpoint, invokes /configure API on SageMaker Endpoint
+4. **ModelConfigurationStack** - configures inference endpoint from ModelServingStack by invoking /configure API on SageMaker Endpoint by using AWS Step Functions.

+All of the stacks can be found in in `./infrastructure` directory.

 ## Prerequisites